devcontainers/devcontainers.github.io/_posts/2023-06-14-feature-authoring-best-practices.md

 fi
 ```

-If you're attempting to target a distro that may not have your desired scripting language installed (eg: `bash` is not installed on `alpine`), one pattern used in the [`common-utils`](https://github.com/devcontainers/features/blob/d934503a050ba84e6b42a006aacd891c4088eb62/src/common-utils/install.sh) Feature is shown below.
+If you're attempting to target a distro that may not have your desired scripting language installed (eg: `bash` is not installed on `alpine`), one pattern used in the [`common-utils`](https://github.com/devcontainers/features/blob/d934503a050ba84e6b42a006aacd891c4088eb62/src/common-utils/install.sh) Feature is shown below to install `bash`.

 ```sh
 #!/bin/sh